Interview by Jefferson Ellison, done in Partnership w/ AVLtoday.

 Label me a feminist if you must, but I tend to think that our human capabilities aren’t limited by gender.
 In fact, the only thing I can think of that is exclusive to the capacity of women, is childbirth.
 Men - hard as they may try - will never understand the physical labor of the act and as of today, modern science has not been able to give those who were assigned male at birth, the option to go through the process.

 In a big city/small town like Asheville - where the healthcare industry is one of the biggest employers in the city - this topic is incredibly relevant.
 Tack on the propensity of Ashevillians to seek alternative approaches to everything, and having a conversation with a Doula, is essentially a requirement.
 Zipporah Stevens is a young, ambitious, and impressive professional whose passion for women's health and autonomy is unmatched.
 I must admit that while she isn’t my doula, she is my friend.
 And I can personally vouch for her ability to provide care, nurture, and offer unwavering support.

 What is a doula?

-A birth doula is someone who provides emotional, physical, and informational support to an individual before, during, and after childbirth.
-We help solidify a birth vision, point you to evidence-based information and help facilitate communication with your care providers throughout your pregnancy and labor.
+A birth doula is someone who provides emotional, physical, and informational support to as an individual before, during, and after childbirth.
+We help solidify a birth vision, point you to evidence-based information, and help facilitate communication with your care providers throughout your pregnancy and labor.

 How does it differ from a traditional OB/GYN?